 In movement III, two courting butterflies playfully flutter, dart, spin, chase, come to rest, chase again, and move always toward the climax of their courtship.

 CITY OF SAINT FRANCIS (2011) is an opera in three acts with orchestration and libretto by Matthew Owens.
 The libretto is based on his experiences with the San Francisco Night Ministry and the homeless people of San Francisco.
-The opera will be premiered by Goat Hall Productions with producers Harriet March Page and Mark Alberger in their upcoming 2012 season.
+A staging will be presented by Goat Hall Productions with producers Harriet March Page and Mark Alberger in July 2018.
 See commentary on the opera.

 REMARKS ON CITY OF SAINT FRANCIS by Matthew Owens